If you begin to feel breathless with MND or have trouble sleeping, breathing therapies and ventilation support are available.

-This support can ease breathing problems, such as breathlessness and fatigue.
-See also information sheet 11D – Managing fatigue.
+This support can ease the symptoms caused by breathing problems, such as breathlessness and fatigue.

 While ventilation can improve quality of life, it cannot reverse the progress of the disease, as muscles continue to weaken.
 Over time, weakening of breathing muscles means you are likely to become reliant on ventilation (where you need to use it all the time).
 Other symptoms also progress with MND, which can raise questions about future care.

-Having open discussions with a respiratory consultant or team can be helpful when making a decision about breathing support and ventilation.
+Having open discussions with a respiratory consultant or team can be helpful when making a decision about support for breathing and ventilation.
 Being informed helps you to think ahead and make timely decisions that feel right for you.

-There are two types of ventilation that can assist with breathing:
+There are two types of assisted ventilation to help with breathing:

-Non-invasive ventilation (NIV), where a portable machine supports your own breathing by providing extra air flow through a nose or face mask.
+This type of ventilation uses a machine to support the flow of natural air through a nose or face mask.
 This type of ventilation is more commonly used with MND.

-Tracheostomy ventilation, where a machine supports your breathing through a tube inserted into the windpipe through the neck.
-Depending on your needs, this type of ventilation may require ongoing clinical support.
+The type of ventilation uses a machine to support your breathing through a tube inserted through the neck, into the windpipe.
+This type of ventilation usually requires ongoing clinical support.

-For additional information, see the following information sheets:
+For information to help with your decision-making, see the following information sheets: